Castleman’s Disease - Causes, Types

 What Causes Castleman’s Disease?

 The exact cause of CD is still not properly known and is under research.
-However, various factors can develop CD in HIV or immunocompromised patients.
+However, immunocompromised states, particularly HIV infection, are strongly associated with HHV‑8–positive multicentric Castleman disease, but other forms of Castleman’s disease often occur in immunocompetent individuals.
 These we will highlight in detail here:

 • Cytokine Dysregulation: Abnormal levels of cytokines, signalling molecules that regulate immune responses, may contribute to abnormal cell growth and lead to Castleman’s disease symptoms, like inflammation.
 Increased production of interleukins in the bloodstream can result in chronic inflammation.